egertpiksar/kasutajaliideste-arendus/typeform/README.md

 Website https://www.sydneyoperahouse.com/ home page clone.
+This page is made as it was a few months ago.
+Page is also responsive and viewable on mobile.

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).